The-Airplane-Project/Remote-Controlled-Airplane/README.md

 # Remote-Controlled-Airplane
-**This is the radio_test branch.
-Look at the readme file in the directory NRF24L01 for most up-to-date info.**

 In this project, we aim to create a remote controlled airplane with video streaming capabilities using solely opensource standards

 ## Controls
 Roll: left joystick x axis\